musicalmaya12/TeamRocket/README.md

 ### How to use the application:

 Clone this repository to your local machine.
+If you do not have Python 3.6, install that first.

 To run the app, follow these steps (one time installation):
 1. `cd app`